 The season for gratitude and reflection is upon us.

-Thanksgiving week is when we remind our families and friends how much they mean to us and express our sincere appreciation for what we have been given in life.
+Thanksgiving week is when we remind our families, friends and close associates how much they mean to us and express our sincere appreciation for what positive things we have been given in life.

-While you are considering what you are thankful for, don’t forget nature.
+While you are considering what you are thankful for, don’t forget about Nebraska’s outdoor scene.

-During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected thirteen things to be extremely grateful for while I was in the field.
-As you look and read through these, I want you to think about specific things in the natural world of which you are extremely grateful.
+During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected thirteen key elements to be very grateful for while I was in the field.
+As you read through these and look at the photos, I want you to think about specific items or aspects in the natural world of which you are so grateful.

-2. I am extremely grateful for water, as it flows in this spring-fed creek, for without water there is no life.
+(2) I am very grateful for water, as it flows in this spring-fed creek, for without water there is no life.
+It is the basis of the fluids of living organisms.
+(Simply put: I will tell you that water has emerged as the “new gold,” one of the single most important resources of Planet Earth).

-4. I am extremely grateful for woodlands where many species of wildlife roam and call home.
+(4) I am very grateful for open, mature woodlands where many species of wildlife roam and call home.
+(I am a fan of older growth forests and the wildlife that live in them).

-5. I am extremely grateful for nongame wildlife species such as this Dark-eyed Junco, all wildlife matters and all things are intertwined in nature.
+(5) I am very grateful for nongame wildlife species such as this white-breasted nuthatch because all wildlife matters.
+(Everything in nature is connected, you know).

-6. I am extremely grateful for the successful reintroduction of various wildlife species such as the wild turkey (I never tire of watching wild turkeys, especially up close).
+(6) I am very grateful for the successful reintroduction of various wildlife species like the wild turkey.
+(I never tire of watching wild turkeys, especially up close).

-7. I am extremely grateful for the sights and sounds of wildlife visitors such as these migratory Canada geese (I go to bed at night still hearing those geese overhead).
+(7) I am very grateful for the sights and sounds of wildlife visitors such as these migratory Canada geese.
+(I go to bed at night still hearing those geese overhead).

-8. And, I am extremely grateful for the beauty and pure solitude that nature offers in Nebraska.
-(I view time spent in nature as a mind-cleansing, soul-invigorating experience.)
+(8) I am very grateful for the beauty and pure solitude that nature offers in Nebraska.
+(I view time spent in nature as a mind-cleansing, soul-invigorating experience).

-10. I am extremely grateful for nature’s precious bounty and being able to be a direct participant in the conservation and management of wildlife.
+(10) I am very grateful for nature’s precious bounty and being able to be a direct participant in the conservation and management of wildlife and North American Model of Wildlife Conservation.
+(I was fortunate to harvest this adult white-tailed deer buck during the 2023 Nebraska firearm deer hunting season).

-12. I am extremely grateful for grasslands, most notably for programs that encourage and enhance grassland habitat.
+(12) I am very grateful for grasslands, most notably for programs, e.g. USDA’s Conservation Reserve Program, that encourage and enhance grassland habitat.
+(I value stands of grassland as natural, national treasures).

-13. I am extremely grateful for important plants like the common milkweeds that thrive on our land today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.
+(13) I am very grateful for important plants like the common milkweed that thrive on my aunt’s farm today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.
+(I always remind myself that monarchs and milkweeds are tied together).

-How about you, what are you extremely grateful for in nature?
+How about you, what are you very grateful for in nature?